 The WHIR Center engages students in hands-on learning through lab classes in a variety of different disciplines.
-Departments that regularly use the WHIR Center are: Exercise Science, Physical Therapy, Biology, and the Music Department, along with many other visitors.
+Departments that regularly engage in WHIR Center research and laboratory activities include: Physical Therapy, Occupational Therapy, Biology, Exercise Science, Nursing, and Physician Assistant programs.
 In lab classes, you will learn to conduct health assessments, design independent research experiments and replicate seminal research studies.

 Women's Fitness and Wellness

 Women's Fitness and Wellness is a unique course that combines the knowledge of nutrition with the practice of exercise science to help students develop healthy lifelong habits.
 First-year St Kate's students improve their knowledge and practice of healthy living through classroom didactics and group workout sessions.
 As an important part of this process, WHIR Center staff and EXSS faculty, staff and students conduct fitness assessments at the beginning and the end of the semester-long class, to help students achieve their fitness goals.

 Staff, faculty and students at the WHIR Center are working to actively promote health in the community.